Karapurisvarar Temple, Karapuram

 Karapurisvarar Temple is a Siva temple in Karapuram in Vellore district in Tamil Nadu (India).

 Vaippu Sthalam

 It is one of the shrines of the Vaippu Sthalams sung by Tamil Saivite Nayanar Appar.

 Presiding deity

 The presiding deity is known as Karapurisvarar.
 The Goddess is known as Abithagujalambal.

 Location

-This temple is located at Tirupparkkadal, also known as Karapuam, next to Kaverippakkam in Kancheepuram-Vellore road.
+This temple is located at Tirupparkkadal, also known as Karapuam, next to Kaverippakkam on Kancheepuram-Vellore road.